indio-ferrel/character-designer/README.md

 ## Getting Started

-User [this repository](https://github.com/alchemycodelab/half-baked-web-01-character-designer) as a template for this deliverable.
+Use [this repository](https://github.com/alchemycodelab/half-baked-web-01-character-designer) as a template for this deliverable.

 | Events . . .                                                                                                                                          |     |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------- | --: |